sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migration-hell/README.md

 1. Now that I'm thinking about it, I actually don't want that `author` attribute...
 Sorry.
 Can you **delete this attribute**?

 1. This is really weird.
 I really didn't think this was going to happen, but I was thinking... shouldn't `author` actually be called `contributor`?
 Yeah.
-That makes more sense to me. **Modify this attribute**.
+That makes more sense to me.
+Add the `author` attribute again and then **modify this attribute**.

 1. I just realized that I accidentally made the `posted` attribute on recipes a string!
 This should be a datetime, der.
 Can you help me out to **change this datatype**?